How Climate Change Affects on Public Health

 Effects of Heat

 Extended exposure to extreme heat.
-It can cause heat fatigue, heat cramps, heatstroke, and even death as intensifying pre-existing chronic conditions.
-For example, different respiratory, cerebral, and cardiovascular illnesses may occur.
-These serious health outcomes influence susceptible populations—for example, the elderly, kids, and those with existing cardiovascular and respiratory illnesses.
+It can cause heat fatigue, heat cramps, heatstroke, and even death, as it intensifies pre-existing chronic conditions.

 Increased temperature and extreme heat impacts are the following: